mate-academy/py-taxi-service-forms/README.md

 ### Note: Attach screenshots of all created or modified pages to pull request.

-it would be better to attach screenshots to the comment, NOT in commit.
-It's important to **attach images** not links to them.
+1) Attach screenshots to the comment, NOT in commit.
+2) It's important to **attach images** not links to them.
 See example:

 ![image](https://mate-academy-images.s3.eu-central-1.amazonaws.com/python_pr_with_images.png)